exercism/x86-64-assembly/concepts/stack/introduction.md

 In those cases, values are added to the stack in reversed order, so that the first argument is closer to `rsp`.
 Since at point of entry, `rsp` points to the return address, which is a 8-byte value in x86-64, the first argument on the stack, if any, can be accessed in `rsp + 8`.

-As with argument passing, values are usually returned from functions in registers.
-In case of an integer value, the first 8 bytes are returned in `rax` and the next 8 bytes are returned in `rdx`.

-However, when the size of the returned value can not be accomodated in the conventional registers, the caller function must reserve space for the returned value.
-The address of this space is implicitly passed as a hidden first integer argument (in `rdi`).
-In this case, the return of the function, in `rax`, is this address which was originally passed in `rdi`.

-This space does not need to be reserved in the stack, but this is common.

 ## Stack Alignment

-The System V ABI states that the stack needs to be 16 byte aligned immediately before the call instruction is executed.
+The System V ABI states that the stack needs to be 16 byte aligned immediately _before_ the call instruction is executed.
-As the call instruction pushes `rdi` into the stack, at point of entry the stack is _not_ 16-byte aligned.
+As `call` pushes `rdi` into the stack, at point of entry the stack for the called function is **not** 16-byte aligned.

 This means that a function that calls another (and, in special, external functions) needs to align the stack before using `call`.

 This can be done by subtracting a suitable value from `rsp`.
 This value must be 8 more than a multiple of 16: 8, 24, 40, etc.
-Since a `push` instruction has the effect of subtracting 8 bytes from `rsp`, a dummy `push` may be used to the same effect.
+Since a `push` instruction subtracts from `rsp`, a dummy `push` may be used to the same effect.